masc-ucsc/docs/docs/pyrope/07-typesystem.md

 Integers can be constrained based on the maximum and minimum value (not by number of bits).

-Pyrope automatically infers the maximum and minimum value for each numeric variable.
+Pyrope automatically infers the maximum and minimum values for each numeric variable.
 If a variable width can not be inferred, the compiler generates a compilation error.
 A compilation error is generated if the destination variable has an assigned size smaller than the operand results.